foriincharli/Stats_Club-Hacky_Hour/README.md

 # About the Club

-AgriBio Stats Club + Hacky Hour meetings will link graduate researchers with career researchers from Agriculture Victoria and La Trobe University in an informal, peer learning environment to promote best practice statistics in biology.
+AgriBio Stats Club + Hacky Hour meetings link graduate researchers with career researchers across Agriculture Victoria and La Trobe University in an informal peer learning environment to promote best practice statistics and programming in biology.

 Participants will take turns in lead meetings with a topic of their choosing.
 Meetings are run fortnightly, but it is up to participants how often they’d like to attend.

-Stats club is a fantastic opportunity to expose researchers to a wider range of statistical analyses and experimental techniques than the purview of their research topic.
-It is anticipated that the mentors themselves will also benefit from a collegiate atmosphere in which to explore the statistical dimensions of their field of research.
+The club is a fantastic opportunity to expose researchers to a wider range of statistical analyses and experimental techniques than the purview of their research topic.
+It is anticipated that the speakers themselves will also benefit from a collegiate atmosphere in which to explore the statistical dimensions of their field of research.

 The aim is to provide participants with a deeper understanding of these techniques to enhance their research capabilities.
 Further, it will allow us to undertake and understand their own statistical analyses, which we can then present to the group for review.
 This can be followed up with additional assistance from more expert resources as required, ultimately resulting in better design and analyses of experiments, better theses, and research papers.